ualberta-mueller-group/MCGS/README.md

 The `test/input` directory contains input files used by unit tests.
 Add your new tests there.

 ### Implementing Game-Specific Optimizations
-Currently there are two game-specific optimizations.
+There are several game-specific optimizations.
 More will be added in future versions.
 Optimizations are enabled by default, and some can be toggled off (see `./MCGS --help` for details on disabling optimizations).
 Some optimizations introduce significant overhead.

 #### Splitting Into Subgames (`subgame_split`)
 In your game `x`, override and implement `game::split_implementation()`.
 See `game.h` for important implementation details, and add unit tests.
 `split_implementation()` is used to break apart a `game` into a list of subgames whose sum is equal to the original `game`.
 This may speed up search by allowing MCGS to reason about smaller independent subproblems.

-This optimization has significant overhead, and in the current version is unlikely to be useful unless your game splits into "basic" CGT games, and `simplify_basic_cgt` remains enabled.
+This optimization has significant overhead.
+It should improve performance if your game splits into "basic" CGT games, and `simplify_basic_cgt` remains enabled, or when using the `{N}` solve command to get its nim value (assuming the game is either already impartial, or created as its impartial variant (i.e. `[impartial YOUR_GAME_NAME]` in input.

+NOTE: `clobber`'s split method is especially slow, and is only enabled for the `MCGS_test` executable, or when building with `DEBUG=1`.
+You can re-enable it by editing the makefile, to include `-DCLOBBER_SPLIT` as a compilation argument. `clobber_1xn`'s split method remains enabled.

 #### Simplifying Sums of Games (`simplify_basic_cgt`)
 Currently MCGS simplifies sums containing "basic" CGT games (`integer_game`, `dyadic_rational`, `up_star`, `switch_game`, and `nimber`), by summing together their values, resulting in fewer subgames.
 If your game's `split_implementation()` method returns subgames of these types, they will be included in this simplification step.